“Wait, wait!” a man called out as he briskly walked down the hill. I stood by the Land Cruiser as he handed me a bag of chestnuts.

 - Wash the chestnuts.

-- Fill the pressure cooker with 1 centimeter of water and lay the grid on the bottom.
+- Fill the pressure cooker with 1 centimeter of water and place the steaming rack at the bottom.

 - Turn off the heat, let it sit for another 10 minutes.

-- Take off the pressure and fish out the chestnuts.
+- Release the pressure, then take out the chestnuts.

 - Peel them with ease.